|Title||Logistic regression with aggregated data|

 You can then run commands such as

-This command gives the same answer as the logistic command with the rearranged data.
+This glm specification gives the same answer as the logit command with the rearranged data.
 However, logit or logistic have advantages in that one can run other commands afterward like estat gof.

 Here is how you do it for this example:

-The categories (i.e., the suffixes of w) will appear in the variable y.
+The categories (0, 1, i.e., the suffixes of w) will appear in the variable y.
 The frequency weights will be given in the new variable w.